preston-carter/fetch_analytics_project/DOCUMENTATION.md

   - There are a handful of barcodes with different brandCodes which seems incorrect.
 Given I do not know the full context of the data, I did not remove these.
 ![Barcodes with Multiple BrandCodes](./images/BarcodesWithMultipleBrandCodes.png)
 - Inconsistent Values & Data Types
-  - The barcodes field in the Brand dataset is integer, but in the receipt item data, the barcodes are a string data type and have some non-integer characters.
+  - The barcodes field in the Brand dataset is integer, but in the receipt item data, the barcodes have a string data type and some non-integer characters.
   - Several boolean fields have NULLs.
 Generally NULLs should be treated as FALSE.
 It will be risky to filter against these fields if there are NULLs.
+I decided not to expose any of these data fields in my production dataset as they were unnecessary for analysis and incomplete.
   - The brandCode contains string values, NULLs, and '' empty strings.
-Mixing nulls and empty strings is not good practice, it should be one or the other (preferrably NULLs) because this makes it much harder to filter against this field properly.
+Mixing nulls and empty strings is not good practice, it should be one or the other (preferrably NULLs) because, otherwise, this makes it much harder to filter against this field properly.
 - Unexpected Data Values
-  -
+  - I already mentioned that the receiptItem.brandCode is a string, but there appears to be a value that is added when a re
+  - In ReceiptItem, there is one finalPrice that does not match either discountedItemPrice or itemPrice (receiptId = '600260210a720f05f300008f')
 - Other Checks Considered
   - Data freshness
     - Not relevant as this sample dataset is historical (Data from 2021 are the most recent)